“Earth is the cradle of humanity,

 That year, for Christmas, I received a spacesuit and helmet… I still have the picture and remember how much I loved them.

 From that point on, I was determined to do something space-related.
+Years of schooling later, Aerospace Engineering degree firmly-in-hand, I was off to NASA!

 I started work at NASA’s Johnson Space Center three weeks and two days prior to the STS-51L accident that resulted in the loss of Challenger and her crew.